Panay

-Panay is the sixth-largest and fourth-most populous island in the Philippines, with a total land area of 12,011 km2 and has a total population of 4,542,926 as of 2020 census.
+Panay is the sixth-largest and fourth-most populous island in the Philippines, with a total land area of 12,011 km2 and a total population of 4,669,037 as of 2024 census.
 Panay comprises 4.4 percent of the entire population of the country.
-The City of Iloilo is its largest settlement with a total population of 457,626 inhabitants as of 2020 census.
+The City of Iloilo is its largest settlement, with a total population of 473,728 inhabitants as of the 2024 census.

 Panay is a triangular island, located in the western part of the Visayas.
 It is about 160 km across.
 It is divided into four provinces: Aklan, Antique, Capiz, and Iloilo, all in the Western Visayas Region.
-Just closely off the mid-southeastern coast lies the island-province of Guimaras.
+Just off the mid-southeastern coast lies the island-province of Guimaras.
 It is located southeast of the island of Mindoro and northwest of Negros across the Guimaras Strait.
 To the north and northeast is the Sibuyan Sea, Jintotolo Channel and the island-provinces of Romblon and Masbate; to the west and southwest is the Sulu Sea and the Palawan archipelago and to the south is Panay Gulf.
-Panay is the only main island in the Visayas whose provinces don't bear the name of their island.
+Panay is the only main island in the Visayas whose provinces does not bear the name of their island.

 Panay is bisected by the Central Panay Mountain Range, its longest mountain chain.
 The island has many rivers, the longest being the Panay River at a length of 168 km, followed by the Jalaur, Aklan, Sibalom, Iloilo and Bugang rivers.
 Standing at about 2117 m, the dormant Mount Madja-as (situated in Culasi, Antique) is the highest point of the island, with Mount Nangtud (located between Barbaza, Antique and Jamindan, Capiz) following next at 2073 m.

-Historically, the terms Bisaya or Visayan were first used to refer only to the people of this island, the Panayan or Hiligaynon people, and to their other settlements on the nearby islands, in the western portion of Negros Island and the smaller islands of Romblon and Guimaras.
-Panay also originally representing the entire Visayas region on the Philippine flag as one of the three stars, as it served as the center or mainland of the Visayas during the Philippine Revolution.

 The island lent its name to several United States Navy vessels including USS Panay (PR-5), sunk in 1937 by the Japanese in the USS Panay incident.